 The Pioneer-Migrator-Settler Map is an analytical tool used to:

 - Succinctly illustrate a company’s current industry landscape, and identify where its portfolio stands in relation to the competition

 - See beyond today’s performance and identify the growth potential of current and future businesses

-The project team should represent all key business functions: customer facing, product, sales, marketing, product, operations, finance, legal, compliance.
+The project team should represent all relevant business functions: customer facing, product, sales, marketing, product, operations, finance, legal, compliance.
 Also, it should be a heterogeneous team, in terms of business experience, seniority, genders and personality type, and ideally should include some influential people in the organisation.

 In terms of process, the Design Thinking could be a great process for understanding opportunities and creating and testing solutions in an iterative way (fail fast / learn / adapt).
 The typical six stages could be condensed as below.

 - Analyze external environment (market forces, industry forces, trends etc.)